Installing and Securing MongoDB on Ubuntu Focal Fossa (20.04)

 security

-to enable the section.
-Then, we add the authorization lines (indented with two spaces) as per the following excerpt below:security:authorization: "enabled" -
+(indented with two spaces) on the following line as shown below:security:authorization: "enabled" -

 Restart the daemon.